-- Decreased loss – with conditions such as kidney and liver disease, the body may not be able to remove trace minerals at a normal rate.
+- Decreased elimination from the body – with conditions such as kidney and liver disease, the body may not be able to remove trace minerals at a normal rate.
 With some inherited conditions, the body may store minerals in tissues and organs, which can cause damage.
-An example includes the overabundance of copper storage seen in Wilson disease.
+An example includes an excess of copper storage seen in Wilson disease.

 How is it used?

 Trace mineral tests are typically ordered individually to detect, evaluate, and monitor mineral deficiencies or excesses.
-A health care practitioner may select one or more tests based upon the symptoms or underlying conditions the patient has.
+A healthcare practitioner may select one or more tests based upon the signs and symptoms or underlying conditions the patient has.

-Sometimes more than one test is ordered to detect a single deficiency or toxicity, such as with copper and ceruloplasmin together to evaluate the amount of copper in the body or a group of iron tests (iron, total iron binding capacity, and ferritin) with a CBC (Complete Blood Count) to evaluate iron deficiency as a potential cause of anemia.
+Sometimes more than one test is ordered to detect a single deficiency or toxicity, such as copper and ceruloplasmin tests to evaluate the amount of copper in the body or a group of iron tests (iron, total iron binding capacity, and ferritin) with a CBC (complete blood count) to evaluate iron deficiency as a potential cause of anemia.

 If a person is malnourished or has a condition associated with malabsorption, a practitioner may order several trace mineral tests for an initial evaluation, then order one or more tests periodically to monitor the person's nutritional status and/or the effectiveness of treatment.